huahaiy/docker-kgraph/README.md

                           -f <data.file1>,<data.file2>,<data.file3>

-As can be seen, multiple data sources can be specified for the searcher. `-d` gives the coma separated names assigned to each data files, which corresponding to the `d=` parameters in the search URL; `-f` are the corresponding data file names that were used during indexing.
+As can be seen, multiple data sources can be specified for the searcher. `-d` gives the coma separated names assigned to each data files, which should correspond to the `d=` parameters in the search URL; `-f` are the corresponding data file names that were used during indexing.

 The search URL is something like this: